opendocsg/slw-judgments-backfill/2011_SGCA_17/report.md

 **Conclusion**

 30     For the reasons set out above, we allow the appeal on the charge as it stands.
 We would like to note the exemplary manner in which the Prosecution and Defence had conducted their respective cases in the present appeal and would like to commend them accordingly.
-In particular, the Prosecution conducted its case in the spirit of its overall mission, which is encapsulated in the following observation of this court in _Bachoo Mohan Singh v Public Prosecutor_ [2010] 1 SLR 966 (at [103]) that “the Prosecution ... [is the] guardian of the people’s rights, _including those of the accused_ ” (emphasis in original).
+In particular, the Prosecution conducted its case in the spirit of its overall mission, which is encapsulated in the following observation of this court in _Bachoo Mohan Singh v Public Prosecutor_ <span class="citation">[2010] 1 SLR 966</span> (at [103]) that “the Prosecution ... [is the] guardian of the people’s rights, _including those of the accused_ ” (emphasis in original).

 31     Pending submissions from the Prosecution on whether we ought to, _inter alia_ , amend the charge, we will adjourn the matter.
 The Prosecution has 21 days to let us have its submissions on what courses of action are open to us on the established facts.
 Counsel for the Appellant will have 21 days thereafter to respond.
 We will then hear the parties on the issues that have arisen.
 Until then, the Appellant will continue to be in custody.